OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

 1. Create a new `.NET Core` workflow from the GitHub Actions marketplace ([hint](https://github.com/actions/starter-workflows/blob/dacfd0a22a5a696b74a41f0b49c98ff41ef88427/ci/dotnet-core.yml))
 2. Configure path filters to *only* trigger this workflow for changes in the `/Application` folder

-3. Review the predefined steps used to build the .NET Core application (note: for each step below, you may need to update each command to pass the path to the  `.csproj` as an argument):
+3. Review and update the predefined steps used to build the .NET Core application (note: for each step below, you may need to update each command to pass the path to the  `.csproj` as an argument):
-   - First we call the `restore` command, this will get all the dependencies that our .NET Core application needs to compile
+   - `restore` - will get all the dependencies.
+Update with an [argument](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#arguments) to the application csproj file: `./Application/aspnet-core-dotnet-core/aspnet-core-dotnet-core.csproj`
-   - Next we call the `build` command, this will actually compile our code
+   - `build` - will actually compile our code.
+Update with an [argument](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#arguments) to the application csproj file: `./Application/aspnet-core-dotnet-core/aspnet-core-dotnet-core.csproj`
-   - Next we call the `test` command, this will execute all our unit tests
+   - `test` - will execute all our unit tests.
+Update with an [argument](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#arguments) to the unit test csproj file: `./Application/aspnet-core-dotnet-core.UnitTests/aspnet-core-dotnet-core.UnitTests.csproj`

 4. Test the workflow by making a small change to the application code (i.e., add a comment).
 Commit, push and ensure the workflow completes successfully.
-You may need to

 At this point, any changes pushed to the `/Application` folder automatically triggers the workflow...and that is Continuous Integration!
 Now, we need to extend our workflow with steps to build a container image and push it to the registry.